ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ### Dependency scanning

 Trivy can scan your dependencies for well known vulnerabilities.

-It has a mode that automatically discovers, declarations files for various package managers This Dependency scanning is very powerful it scans the file system for typical files used to declare dependencies, like a `pom.xml`, but can also scan into jar and war files.
+It has a mode that automatically discovers, declarations files for various package managers.
+This dependency scanning is very powerful it scans the file system for typical files used to declare dependencies, like a `pom.xml`, but can also scan into jar and war files.

-If you thought that's nice well it can also scan your linux systems package managers installed packages, apt and apk are supported of the box for alpine and ubuntu based images.
+If you thought "that's nice", that's not all it can do!
+It can also scan your linux systems package managers by fetching what packages are installed, apt and apk are supported of the box for alpine and ubuntu based images.

 ### CI/CD integration